sebguarna01/41013_Assignment2/4. System Demo (3rd Nov)/README.md

 (d) Design a simulated environment with a strategically placed models of appropriate safety equipment (1)

+#### Bonus (+4)
+(1)  Up to 2 bonus marks for incorporating additional hardware in your System Demonstration: e.g. for safety, collision detection, an end-effector.

+(2) Up to 2 bonus marks for having the system (real or simulated) react to real RGB-D sensor data in your System Demonstration.
+Require a combination of calibration, mapping, object recognition, image processing.

 ### Submission Content:
 The System Demonstration folder provides the following: